19hours/sg-statutes/Acts/Income Tax Act.md

 (b) a reference to the capital expenditure incurred on the acquisition of one or more intellectual property rights during the basis period for a year of assessment excludes the amount of any instalment paid or deposit made by it under that agreement or any of those agreements during the basis period; and

-(c) the allowance referred to in subsection (1A) or (1B) in respect of each right that is the subject of an agreement shall be made to the company for the year of assessment in respect of each basis period during which it paid an instalment or instalments, or made a deposit or deposits, under the agreement, in the proportion which the total amount of the instalment or instalments paid, and deposit or deposits made, during that basis period for that right bears to the total amount of all instalments and deposits under the agreement for that right.
+(c) the allowance referred to in subsection (1A), (1B) or (1BAA) in respect of each right that is the subject of an agreement shall be made to the company for the year of assessment in respect of each basis period during which it paid an instalment or instalments, or made a deposit or deposits, under the agreement, in the proportion which the total amount of the instalment or instalments paid, and deposit or deposits made, during that basis period for that right bears to the total amount of all instalments and deposits under the agreement for that right.

 [29/2010]

+[Act 37 of 2014 wef 27/11/2014]

+[Act 37 of 2014 wef 27/11/2014]

-(1D) No writing-down allowance under subsections (1A) and (1B) shall be made for any capital expenditure incurred in acquiring any intellectual property rights in any software which are acquired for the purpose of licensing all or any of those rights to another.
+(1D) No writing-down allowance under subsections (1A), (1B) and (1BAA) shall be made for any capital expenditure incurred in acquiring any intellectual property rights in any software which are acquired for the purpose of licensing all or any of those rights to another.

 [22/2011]

+[Act 37 of 2014 wef 27/11/2014]

-(2) The total writing-down allowances to be made to a company under subsection (1) and subsection (1A) or (1B) for any year of assessment shall be an amount equal to 20% of the aggregate of —
+(2) The total writing-down allowances to be made to a company under subsection (1) and subsection (1A), (1B) or (1BAA) for any year of assessment shall be an amount equal to 20% of the aggregate of —

 (a) the capital expenditure incurred by it on the acquisition of the intellectual property rights; and

-(b) the writing-down allowances under subsection (1A) or (1B).
+(b) the writing-down allowances under subsection (1A), (1B) or (1BAA).

 [29/2010]

+[Act 37 of 2014 wef 27/11/2014]

+[Act 37 of 2014 wef 27/11/2014]

 (2A) The writing-down allowances to be made to a company under this section shall be allowed only if —